diondokter/device-driver/README.md

 This toolkit consists of these parts:

 - `device-driver`: The main crate you as the writer of a driver should include in your project.
-  It defines a set of types used by the generated code and (by default) reexports the macros.
+  It is the runtime used by the generated code and offers an optional macro to easily compile DDSL code in your Rust project.
-- `ddc`: A small command line interface that uses the compiler crate.
-It allows you to generate the driver in advance to reduce compile times.
+- `compiler`: The set of crates that form the compiler.
+  - `device-driver-cli`: The source for the `ddc` binary, the traditional compiler executable for DDSL.
+  - `device-driver-macros`: The compiler in Rust macro form.
-- `device-driver-compiler`: The compiler in library form.
-It takes the KDL input and generates the device driver.
+  - `device-driver-wasm`: The compiler in wasm-bindgen form.
-- `device-driver-macros`: A small frontend to the compiler crate.
-It can take KDL or open a text file and feed that to the compiler and it outputs the compiler output.
+- `website`: The source of the [device-driver.com](https://device-driver.com) website.
 - `tests`: A suite of tests that presents input files and compares the known output with the generated output.

+Of these, only the `device-driver` and `device-driver-cli` crates are considered public.

 ## Semver

 Anything that can reasonably break user code will warrant a *breaking* semver bump.

-The `compiler`, `macros` & `tests` crates are considered internal and so might not be as strict in their semver bumps.
-This is mostly to keep them somewhat in line with the version of the main crate.

-If you depend on these crates directly, please let me know!
-If I know those have direct users, I will be stricter with the versions.
+This only holds if the user is only consuming 'public' device-driver code.

 ## License

-Licensed under either of
+Code licensed under either of

  * Apache License, Version 2.0
    ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)